Shida18719/heritage-housing-issue/README.md

 **Interpretaion:**

-- Analysis indicates that the quality of the house has a relatively high correlation to the house sale price.
+- Analysis indicates that there is a price correlation in houses built after 1980, and 2000, showing a positive correlation with higher selling prices.

 ---